-When you restore archived logs, those logs are re-ingested into a temporary restored account that you can search from your main account.
-Restoring archived logs allows you to see your data in its original detail, so you can investigate events in Kibana that are older than your plan’s retention period.
+When you restore archived logs, those logs are re-ingested into a temporary account.
+You can search restored accounts directly from your main Logs account.
+Restoring archived logs allows you to see your data in its original detail, so you can investigate events in OpenSearch Dashboards that are older than your plan’s retention period.

 To restore and view archived logs

 Before you begin, you’ll need: Archiving enabled, archived logs in your S3 bucket

 Your existing drop filters will not apply when restoring data.
 Instead, use the optional filters to control which data to restore.